 The Code of Criminal Procedure 290 PC makes it an offense the failure to register as a sex offender in California.
 Within five business days after their birthday, they must complete this registration and notify of their change of address.

 If you’ve been in trouble with the law for a sex offender charge, Lluis Law’s criminal lawyers can help.
-Call now and request a free consultation to discuss your case.
+Call now and request a private consultation to discuss your case.

 We have over 50 years of combined experience successfully litigating in California courts.
 We work on the premise that our clients are innocent until proven otherwise.